-Homework and WebAssign:
+Homework, Quiz, and WebAssign:

-Homework: To access the homework you will have to go through HuskyCT.
+Homework: To access the homework and online quizzes you will have to go through HuskyCT.
 In your account, you will find a link to do your homework using WebAssign.
 There will be homework assignments for each section of the text.
 Each assignment will be made available on WebAssign on the first day of the module.
 You will get five attempts for each question that is not multiple choice and fewer than five attempts for each multiple choice question; the exact number of attempts will depend on the number of choices.
 After each attempt, you will be told whether your answer is correct or not.
 If you are not able to get the correct answer after your initial attempts, we recommend that you seek help from your instructor or TA through email, online office hours, or discussion forum before attempting to answer the problem again.

 Warning: When accessing your online homework, use Firefox or Chrome as your browser; there are problems that can occur if you use Internet Explorer or Safari.